George R. Maxfield Jr., Undersheriff

 Patrick M. Maswich, Chief Deputy

-Patrick M. Maswich is a lifelong resident of Saratoga County and began his career with the Saratoga County Sheriff’s Office as a Deputy Sheriff in September of 1998.
-In September of 2006 he was promoted to the rank of Sergeant.
-During this time, he joined the collision reconstruction unit and became certified in basic and advanced collision reconstruction.
-He also was a member of the county 911 radio and TRACS projects as a trainer for both and oversaw the warrants division.
-In September of 2015 he was promoted to the rank of Patrol Lieutenant and became a member of the FBI Joint Terrorism Task Force executive committee.
-In April of 2018 he was promoted to the rank of Administrative Captain.
-In this role he oversaw the K9, Dive, Collision Reconstruction, Navigation, and Training units and was tasked with recruiting and hiring for the road patrol.
-He also participated in the complete revision of the Sheriff’s Office Policies and Procedures.
-In January of 2022 he was assigned to the newly created Office of Professional Standards where he was responsible for overseeing investigations of misconduct, identifying, and updating policy concerns, oversight of the accreditation program and continuing to oversee the training unit.
-During this time, he also oversaw the rollout and implementation of the Sheriff’s Office body worn and in car camera systems.
-In June of 2023, he was promoted to the rank of Chief Deputy.
-In this role he serves as the leader for the Law Enforcement Division of the Sheriff’s Office.
+Patrick M. Maswich is a lifelong resident of Saratoga County and began his career with the Saratoga County Sheriff’s Office as a deputy sheriff in September 1998.
+In September 2006, he was promoted to the rank of sergeant.
+During this time, he joined the Collision Reconstruction Unit and became certified in basic and advanced collision reconstruction.
+He also was a member of the Saratoga County 911 radio and TraCS projects, served as a trainer for both, and oversaw warrants for the agency.
+In September 2015, he was promoted to the rank of lieutenant and became a member of the FBI Joint Terrorism Task Force Executive Committee.
+In April 2018, he was promoted to the rank of captain.
+In this role he oversaw the K-9, Dive, Collision Reconstruction, Marine Patrol and Training Units and was tasked with recruiting and hiring for the road patrol.
+He also participated in the complete revision of the Sheriff’s Office’s policies and procedures.
+In January 2022, he was assigned to the newly created Office of Professional Standards where he was responsible for overseeing investigations of misconduct, identifying, and updating policy concerns, oversight of the accreditation program and continuing to oversee the training unit.
+During this time, he also oversaw the rollout and implementation of the Sheriff’s Office body worn and in-car camera systems.
+In June 2023, he was promoted to the rank of chief deputy.
+In this role he serves as the leader of the Law Enforcement Division of the Sheriff’s Office.

 Matthew J. Martingano, Corrections Administrator

-Matthew Martingano was promoted to the rank of Corrections Administrator in July 2025.
-He was hired by the Saratoga County Sheriff’s Office in June 2023 as the Assistant Corrections Administrator, attaining the rank of Captain.
-Matthew began his career in Corrections in September 2010, as a correction officer in DOCCS.
-In May 2016 he was promoted to the rank of Sergeant, where he focused on jail intelligence and crisis intervention.
-While being employed by the Sheriff’s office, Matthew has completed several correctional leadership and management courses.
-As the corrections administrator, Matthew oversees the daily operations of the Saratoga County Correctional Facility, including hiring, recruitment and the formulation & initiation of policies and programs.
-Matthew resides in Saratoga County in the Town of Clifton Park.
+Matthew Martingano was hired by the Saratoga County Sheriff’s Office in June 2023, as the assistant corrections administrator where he attained the rank of captain.
+He was promoted to corrections administrator with the rank of colonel in July 2025.
+Colonel Martingano began his career in corrections in September 2010, as a correction officer with the New York State Department of Corrections and Community Supervision (DOCCS).
+In May 2016, he was promoted to the rank of sergeant with DOCCS where he focused on jail intelligence and crisis intervention.
+During his tenure with the Sheriff’s Office, Colonel Martingano has completed several correctional leadership and management courses.
+As the corrections administrator, he oversees the daily operations of the Saratoga County Correctional Facility, including hiring, recruitment and the formulation and initiation of policies and programs.

 Steven G. Gordon, Director of Emergency Communications

 Steven G. Gordon has been the Director of Emergency Communications since 2012.
-He began his career with the agency in February 1998 as a Desk Officer in the Communications Center.
-In January 2006, he was promoted to Desk Sergeant within the Communications Division, where he was responsible for shift supervision and served as the program manager for the Public Safety Answering Point (PSAP) Accreditation program.
+He began his career with the agency in February 1998, as a desk officer in the Communications Division.
+In January 2006, he was promoted to desk sergeant, where he was responsible for shift supervision and served as the program manager for the Public Safety Answering Point (PSAP) Accreditation program.

-As the Director, Steve oversees the administrative functions of the Emergency Communications Division.
-He is a member of several professional associations, including the National Emergency Number Association (NENA), the Association of Public-Safety Communications Officials (APCO Intl), and the New York State 9-1-1 Coordinators Association.
-Steve also serves on committees that review and develop best practices for public safety communications agencies at both the national and state levels.
-Additionally, he is a PSAP Assessor for the New York State Sheriff’s Association and has recently obtained certification from NENA as an Emergency Number Professional (ENP).
+Director Gordon oversees the administrative functions of the Communications Division.
+He is a member of several professional associations, including the National Emergency Number Association (NENA), the Association of Public Safety Communications Officials (APCO Intl.), and the New York State 911 Coordinators Association.
+Director Gordon also serves on committees that review and develop best practices for public safety communications agencies at both the state and national levels.
+Additionally, he is a PSAP assessor for the New York State Sheriffs’ Association and recently obtained certification from NENA as an emergency number professional (ENP).

 Andre M. Delvaux, Director of Emergency Management